How to Study Candlestick in Trading

 The high is the highest point the stock traded during the session.
 The high is the furthest point the bulls were able to push the stock higher before sellers regained control to push the stock back down.
 The high represents a stronghold for sellers and a resistance area to buyers.
 There is one exception when the stock closes on the high, it did not encounter any real resistance from the sellers.
 The buyers just ran out of time.

 The low is the lowest point the stock traded during the session.
 The low is the furthest point the bears were able to force down the stock before buyers regained control to push the stock up.
 The low represents an area where enough demand existed to prevent the price from moving lower.
 The exception is when the security closes on the low.
-When the stock closes on the low, it did not encounter buying support.
+When the stock closes at the low, it did not encounter buying support.
 Rather, the bulls were saved by the closing bell of the session.

 Close price tells us where the balance point was at the end of the period.
-The close is the last price agreed between buyers and sellers ending the trading session.
+The close is the last price agreed upon between buyers and sellers ending the trading session.
 The close is the market’s final evaluation.
 A lot can happen between one close to the next close.
 The close represents investors’ sentiments and convictions of investors at the end of the day.
 It is the position investors desire to hold after-hours when investors are unable to trade with liquidity until the next session opens.
 The closing price is the first (and oftentimes, the only) price the majority of investors desire to know.

 The change is the difference between close to close.
 The difference in the closing value one day versus the closing value the next day.
 When this difference is positive, it tells us that demand is outweighing supply.
 When this difference is negative, it tells us that supply is increasing beyond demand.
 The change is perhaps the most sought-after piece of financial data on the planet.

-The range is the spread of values within which the stock traded throughout the day.
+The range is the spread of values within which the stock is traded throughout the day.
 The range spans between the bar’s highest point and the same bar’s lowest point.
-It is measured from the top of the bar, where resistance set into low, where support came in.
+It is measured from the top of the bar, where resistance is set into low, where support came in.
 The size of the range gives us important information about how easily demand can move the s took up or supply forces the price down.
 The wider the range, typically, the easier it is for the forces of supply and demand to move the stock price.

-With the proper understanding of CANDLESTICK, you can predict what about to happen in the near future
+With the proper understanding of CANDLESTICK, you can predict what is about to happen in the near future

 WHAT IS TELLING US?